Services

 Measures the change in the prices of a fixed basket of goods and services which can be categorised as normal day-to-day household purchases such as milk, bread, petrol etc.

+This is quoted as a percentage monthly change and considered as a benchmark for changes in inflation.
 If prices of up or remain strong suggests a strong economy.
-If prices rise quickly means inflation is on the rise and the RBA may consider raising official interest rates
+If prices rise quickly means inflation is on the rise and the RBA may consider raising official interest rates.

 Retail Sales

+Measures the change in monthly retail sales based on figures received by retailers.
 If sales are down, it is generally sign that consumer spending / sentiment is down which may be the signs of a slowing economy and vice versa.

 Although the above factors are determinants in the direction of interest rates, it is not an exhaustive list and the RBA also looks at global and local economic trends to determine how interest rates will move.